Enhancement of small-scale induced gravitational waves from the soliton/oscillon domination: results and the constraints to soliton model

 In this section, we also discuss the constraints on soliton models based on the results we obtained.
 We discuss a general soliton model and parameterize the model in terms of $N$, $\Omega_{\text{s,f}}$ and $n$, which we introduced in section~\ref{sectiontwo}.
 From the cosmological point of view, GWs constitute of dark radiation and can be parameterised by an correction of the effective degree of freedom, $\Delta N_{\text{eff}}=N_{\text{eff}}-N^{\text{SM}}_{\text{eff}}$.
 A higher $N_{\text{eff}}$ can delay radiation-to-matter equality and change the size of the sound horizon, which can leave features on CMB anisotropies, baryon acoustic oscillations and Big-Bang nucleosynthesis.
 In this way, we can get the GW upper bounds inferred from cosmological constraints on $N_{\text{eff}}$.
 The limit given by the current and future observations on $\Delta N_{\text{eff}}$ is~\cite{Cang:2022jyc}

 This gives the upper bound on GWs density at $95\%$ C.L.

+It should be noted that if one wants to impose restrictions on a specific soliton model, other observational constraints on the model are required.
+Here, we only focus on the enhancement phenomenon of the induced GWs during the period when solitons dominate in the early Universe, and on how to use induced GWs to impose constraints on the general soliton model.
 Since we are primarily interested in the peak value of the GWs, we focus only on the resonant component of the GWs.
 Utilizing eq.~\eqref{gwmax} we can derive the constraints on the parameter space of the soliton model as follows:

 Fig.~\ref{figconstrain} illustrates the constraints imposed on the parameter space of the soliton model from $\Delta N_{\text{eff}}$.
 The models with large separation and long lifetime of solitions can be ruled out for the overproduction of GWs.
 The constraints on the soliton models become weaker for solitons formed in the eRD era because of the smaller peak value of $\Omega_{\text{s,f}}$.